bartala/Bankruptcy/README.md

 ## Citing
-If you find HetIG-PreDiG useful for your research, please consider citing us:
+If you find this code useful for your research, please consider citing us:
 ```
 @article{Jagodnik2023,
   title     = {HetIG-PreDiG: A Heterogeneous Integrated Graph Model for Predicting Human Disease Genes Based on Gene Expression.},